kumc-bmi/grouse/etl_i2b2/README.md

 ## Usage

-To load an i2b2 star schema from the CMS RIF tables, (once dependencies below are satisfied), invoke the main `GrouseETL` task following [luigi][] conventions:
+To load demographics and diagnoses into an i2b2 star schema from the CMS RIF tables, (once dependencies below are satisfied), invoke the main `GrouseETL` task following [luigi][] conventions:

     (grouse-etl)$ PYTHONPATH=. luigi --module cms_etl GrouseETL \
                                      --local-scheduler